InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 - Reflow occurs when the node changes caused by layout or the geometry attributes.

-Reflow will trigger a Repaint but the contrary is not necessarily true.
+Reflow will trigger a Repaint, but the opposite is not necessarily true.
 Reflow is much more expensive than Repaint.
 The changes in deep level node's attributes may cause a series of changes of its ancestral nodes.

-Actions like the following may cause the performance problems:
+Actions like the following may cause performance problems:

-- change window's size
+- change the window's size

 - change font-family